vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Malcolm Reddoch](https://github.com/mreddoch)*

-#### https
+#### HTTP

-https stands for Hypertext Transfer Protocol.
+HTTP stands for Hypertext Transfer Protocol.
 It is the protocol or standard used for transferring information around the web.
 It is the agreed upon way a browser (or client) and server "talk" through requests by the browser (or client) and responses by the server.

 HyperText Transfer Protocol, defines how messages are formatted and transmitted and what actions web servers and browsers should take in response to various commands.
 For example a URL request to retrieve a web page from a server.